11th Hour Consulting specializes in research, analysis, writing, editing and business communications specific to your project needs.

 Getting lost in research, and learning something new along the way, is one of my passions.
 Each person I work with introduces me to a new topic or perspective, and invites me into their world, which enriches mine.

 I was raised on a farm in south-east Saskatchewan, and have lived in both cities and small towns as an adult.
-I have a cast of interesting characters in my life; my husband Neil, our young son Eliott, two curious and opinionated cats, and piles of books--all inspire and motivate me daily.
+I have a cast of interesting characters in my life; my husband Neil, our two young sons and two opinionated cats, and piles of books--all inspire and motivate me daily.

 I'm always interested to hear about the research, analysis and communications needs of other academics and professionals.
 If you'd like to discuss a project or touch base about topics of interest, I can be contacted at email@example.com